-Editor’s note: In part I of this three-part study (“Gender Authority,” Winter issue, Vol 15, No. 1, p.
-16), the author addressed complementarians’ circuitous idea of gender authority.
+Editor’s note: In part I of this three-part study, “Gender Authority,” Winter 2001 issue, the author addressed complementarians’ circuitous idea of gender authority.
 Here, in part II, he looks at their concept of authority as set forth in a “theology of roles.”

 In recent decades, traditionalists have dug for deeper roots in search of a viable biblical theology on which to support their superstructure of hierarchy.
 What has emerged instead in contemporary complementarianism is a sociocultural and extrabiblical “theology of roles.”
 It is this to which we will direct our critique.

 In part I of this study we observed coauthor John Piper’s “clear biblical vision of the nature of femininity and masculinity” in Recovering Biblical Manhood and Womanhood.
 But that vision is fogged as he fails to establish a biblical “doctrine of masculinity and femininity” from Scripture.
 In fact, the Bible does not address femininity and masculinity as independent realities, because they are constructed and reconstructed in learned relational behavior in the world’s cultures.
 It is no surprise, then, that Piper’s “vision of biblical complementarity” musters but a few texts to bolster his gender presumptions.